stkbailey/stkbailey.github.io/_posts/2017-08-22-Geocoding-Schools.markdown

 Now that we know exactly where the data is and how to get it, we need to efficiently get it for each school.
 We're going to define a function that will take in a search string and return a Pandas series with the Full Address, Latitude and Longitude.

 {% highlight ruby %}
-# Now, we are going to define a function that will do this over and over

 def getCoords(search_string):
     '''Takes a search term, queries Google and returns the geocoordinates.''' index_name = search_string.replace(' Nashville TN USA', '')